taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ChatALL](https://github.com/sunner/chatall) -  Concurrently chat with ChatGPT, Bing Chat, bard, Alpaca, Vincuna, Claude, ChatGLM, MOSS, iFlytek Spark, ERNIE and more, discover the best answers
  * [fastGPT](https://github.com/certik/fastgpt) - Fast GPT-2 inference written in Fortran
  * [menubar](https://github.com/smol-ai/menubar) - a menubar with Zero latency access to ChatGPT/Bard/Claude!
 A/B test them, or use them in the background.
 I use this 20 times a day.
+ * [quivr](https://github.com/stangirard/quivr) - Dump all your files and thoughts into your GenerativeAI Second Brain and chat with it
+ * [GPTeam](https://github.com/101dotxyz/gpteam) - GPTeam: An open-source multi-agent simulation

 |Name|GitHub Stars|Language|License|